 DOSAGE AND ADMINISTRATION

-Rapamune is to be administered orally once daily, consistently with or without food [see CLINICAL PHARMACOLOGY].
+Rapamune is to be administered orally once daily, consistently with or without food [see Therapeutic Drug Monitoring and CLINICAL PHARMACOLOGY].

 Tablets should not be crushed, chewed or split.
 Patients unable to take the tablets should be prescribed the solution and instructed in its use.